ajwdewit/pcse_notebooks/readme.rst

 - **02 Running with custom input data.ipynb** shows how you can run a model using your own input data instead of the demonstration data.
 - **03 running_LINTUL3.ipynb** a similar example, but instead using the LINTUL3 model instead of WOFOST.
 - **04 Running PCSE in batch mode.ipynb** demonstrates how to run PCSE simulation in batch for a series of crops and year
+- **13 Simulating grassland productivity with LINGRA** demonstrates the LINGRA model for simulating productivity of grasslands

 Some more advanced features of PCSE are demonstrated in:

 - **05 Using PCSE WOFOST with a CGMS8 database.ipynb** this shows how to retrieve data from a CGMS database and run crop model simulations with WOFOST using that data.